• Skip to primary navigation

 • You can work with a diverse group of clients and meet some really interesting people.

-• Depending on your skillset, you can pick and choose which services you want to offer.
+• Depending on your skill set, you can pick and choose which services you want to offer.

 • You don’t need a degree to become a virtual assistant.